1codingguy/fcc-frontend-projects/drum-machine/README.md

   - click on one of the keypads on the screen.

 ## How to navigate this project?
 Click on the link for related source code:

 1. The Power button is ON when the app starts.
 If the power button is toggled to off, the volume slider ([See here](https://github.com/1codingguy/fcc-frontend-projects/blob/main/drum-machine/src/App.js#L45)) and bank buttons ([See here](https://github.com/1codingguy/fcc-frontend-projects/blob/main/drum-machine/src/Btn.js#L7)) are disabled via the `disabled` attribute in the element.
 Keypads and keypress are disabled via conditional statements ([See here](https://github.com/1codingguy/fcc-frontend-projects/blob/main/drum-machine/src/context.js#L46) and [here](https://github.com/1codingguy/fcc-frontend-projects/blob/main/drum-machine/src/context.js#L57))
 2. Make use of the `useContext` hook from React to avoid prop drilling. ([See here](https://github.com/1codingguy/fcc-frontend-projects/blob/main/drum-machine/src/context.js))
 3. Handling click and keypress events:

 - a.
 When a keypad is clicked, `handleClick()` is called to set the value of `pressedKey` state variable. ([See here](https://github.com/1codingguy/fcc-frontend-projects/blob/main/drum-machine/src/context.js#L39))
 - b.
 Event listener is added to the document to listen for `keypress` event ([See here](https://github.com/1codingguy/fcc-frontend-projects/blob/main/drum-machine/src/context.js#L115)).
 When a key is pressed on the keyboard, `handleKeypress` is called to set the value of `pressedKey` state variable if that key exists in the `data` array.
 - c.
 Either step a or step b above triggers `setPressedKey()` and therefore re-rendering, which triggers this `useEffect()` ([See here](https://github.com/1codingguy/fcc-frontend-projects/blob/main/drum-machine/src/context.js#L123)) which in turn calls the `executeKeyActions()` ([See here](https://github.com/1codingguy/fcc-frontend-projects/blob/main/drum-machine/src/context.js#L63)).

-## Features of the app
+## Features of the app:

 - Toggle between two kinds of instruments (heater kit and smooth piano kit) with the `bank` button.
 - Control the playing volume with the volume slide bar.